China Post Tracking

 If your parcel still needs to be registered in the tracking system, be patient and check again after some time.
-However, if your package remains untraceable after five days, please contact the seller or sender to confirm the tracking number.
+However, if your package remains untraceable after five days, please get in touch with the seller or sender to confirm the tracking number.

 On certain occasions, you may encounter a deceitful merchant who has given you a phony tracking number for your purchase.
-If you have doubts about the tracking number authenticity, please let the relevant online store's administrator know and initiate a refund process through your payment system.
+If you have doubts about the authenticity of the tracking number, please let the relevant online store's administrator know and initiate a refund process through your payment system.
 Taking action in such situations is imperative to safeguard your rights and interests.

 What steps should I take if my China Post parcel's tracking information hasn't been updated for a long period?

 International parcel shipping typically involves these key stages: